EmmanuelNcll/spring-boot-sandbox/README.md

 ## 2. Launching dev environment

-How to launch the dev environment locally, on port `8080`, with a PostgreSQL database on port `5432`.
+How to launch the dev environment locally, on port `8080`, with a Postgres database on port `5432`.

 > NB: Swagger UI will be available at http://localhost:8080/api/swagger-ui/index.html.

 ### On Linux

-The following command will start a PostgreSQL database in a Docker container and launch the Spring Boot API using maven:
+The following command will start a Postgres database in a Docker container and launch the Spring Boot API using maven:
 ```bash
 ./run.sh
 ```

 ### On Windows

-The following command will start a PostgreSQL database in a Docker container and launch the Spring Boot API using maven:
+The following command will start a Postgres database in a Docker container and launch the Spring Boot API using maven:
 ```bash
 run.bat
 ```

 ### Using IntelliJ

-First, you need to start a PostgreSQL database in a Docker container
+First, you need to start a Postgres database in a Docker container

 ```bash
 docker run --name spring-api-db-postgres -e POSTGRES_PASSWORD=Password#1 -d -p 5432:5432 postgres